The German has become a household name in European football for his managerial prowess, taking charge of some of Europe's elite in the last few years.

-Following his Champions League glory with Chelsea, Planet Sport look at Tuchel's managerial career thus far.
+Following his Champions League glory with Chelsea last season, Planet Sport take a look at Tuchel's managerial career thus far.

 Thoams Tuchel began his coaching career in the youth system at German club VfB Stuttgart.
 This followed on from an early retirement as a player himself due to a career-ending injury.

 At only 27 years of age himself, Tuchel was already starting to make an impact in the youth setup as he aided the development of future German stars, Mario Gomez and Holger Badstuber.